cs-ahmed/installing_hydra_on_mac_os/README.md

 # installing_hydra_on_mac_os
-Commands needed to install Hashcat on Mac OS
+Commands needed to install Hydra on Mac OS

 Install Homebrew: